-Another factor to keep in mind is that certain medical conditions can contribute to weight gain or weight loss.
+You could wonder, "Why am I gaining weight on a diet?" especially if you have certain medical conditions.
 Conditions such as having an underactive thyroid, Cushing syndrome and diabetes can affect metabolism and possibly lead to extra pounds.
 With an underactive thyroid, your thyroid gland isn’t able to produce enough thyroid hormones.
 These hormones play an important role in regulating your metabolism, and with this hormonal imbalance it can contribute to unintentional weight gain.1 By maintaining regular medical appointments with your healthcare professional, they can potentially flag any medical issues that may cause weight gain and speak to you about treatment options.

 In addition to some medical conditions, some medications may affect appetite and/or metabolism.
 Discuss your medication’s side effects with your doctor, especially if it’s a new prescription and you are experiencing unexpected weight gain.
 For example, certain insulin medications, some antidepressants, and a handful of steroid hormones can affect weight as a side effect.2